c-blake/cligen/README.md

  - Could use argv "--" separator to allow multiple positional sequences.
 Could also allow user override in dispatchGen arg to specify which proc param gets bound to the optional positionals.

- - It might be nice to provide control over what dialect is used to translate "multiWord" parameter idents command syntax ("--multi-word", --multi_word,..) or maybe most Nim-like to just accept all such dialects? { Maybe all that's needed is a strutils.normalize() that takes out "-" as well as "_". }